-Prior to the trapping season, the Department sends selected trappers a trapping booklet to document the abundance of the populations of the main furbearer species and their prey.
+Prior to the trapping season, the Department sends selected trappers a trapping booklet to document the state of populations of the main furbearer species and their prey.
 According to the species, this evaluation may be made by compiling the trapping effort and the harvests obtained or by the assessment that the trapper makes of the abundance of the species.